 - The board gets a clear picture of your reasoning behind applying for a particular grant.
 They can objectively judge how useful this grant would be for your cause.

-- The board can point out reasons (or flaws – if any), in your argument which negates the need for soliciting such a grant.
+- The board can point out reasons (or flaws – if any), in your argument which negate the need for soliciting such a grant.
 They could, drawing from their experience, also anticipate problems with a particular grant to solicit funds.

 Look at it this way: if you cannot convince them, there is no way you can sway a grant committee.